Operator-in-the-Loop Deep Sequential Multi-camera Feature Fusion for Person Re-identification: Experiments

-\textbf{Fusion Function:} The GRU is initialized with random weights and hidden state length is set to $512$ in all our experiments.
+The GRU is initialized with random weights and hidden state length is set to $512$ in all our experiments.
 As in CNN training, we use the Adam optimizer to perform gradient descent.
-Additional details on fusion network training are provided in the supplementary.
 For the experiments with monotonicity loss (Sec. \ref{sec:fusrepimprovement}), the weighting factor $\lambda$ is calculated using the scheduling scheme similar to that in Eq.~\ref{eqn:sched} ($\epsilon,\epsilon_0$ replaced with $\lambda,\lambda_0$) with $\lambda_0$ equal to $0.01$.